Tag Archives: Lee Byung-hun

 It doesn’t surprise me there are people out there who like G.I.
 Joe.
 Not to be negative, but people are, by and large, not very intelligent.
 What surprises me is anyone who thought they were making a competent action picture.
 You’d think the success of Van Helsing would keep Sommers away from franchises or potential franchises, but Paramount’s apparently desperate.

 I’m trying to think if there’s anything good about G.I.
 Joe.
-It does use a T.Rex song to some good effect, but it’s apparently a remix.
+It does use a T.Rex song to some good effect, sadly it’s a remixed version.
 The original portions of the song are good.
 Marlon Wayans, though he’s vomiting out some horrendous dialogue, is all right.
 Christopher Eccleston gives the least bad bad performance.

 As for the bad performances–Channing Tatum is awful.
 I hope he’s never in anything I see again.
 Joseph Gordon-Levitt’s presence is inexplicable and, as much as I love him, certainly doesn’t suggest he’s going to be making very many good movies in the future.
 Sienna Miller is bad but not awful–Rachel Nichols is much, much worse, for example.